fabio-echegaray/fileops/readme.md

-# Common Operations Involving Movie File IO
+# Common Operations Involving Microscopy Data
 This package makes easy to replicate figures and movies from microscopy data from configuration files.
 It unifies loading image files of the data, with the option of locally caching the image retrieval, and it exports the data into several file formats.
 It currently supports image loading using different frameworks (see formats currently supported).